data-and-visualization/git-tutorial/install_requirements.md

 ## Genearte SSH keys in Advance of the Workshop

 I recommend generating your SSH keys in advance of the workshop.
-To do so, you should have already installed git to your laptop.
+To do so, you should have already installed Git to your laptop.
 Then follow these instructions for generating the keys.
 We will cover key configuration in the workshop and [I recommend following the steps on **Generating a new SSH key pair**](https://gitlab.oit.duke.edu/help/ssh/README) **in advance** of the workshop.

 1. To begin, open a shell **from RStudio**